tonywu6/chatbot/README.md

 The bot listens to other users' messages, including those from other bots and Discord.

+Threads created by the bot are private.
+To invite other users, simply mention them in the thread.

+The bot will never respond to messages that begin by mentioning another user (like how tweets that begin with @ were considered conversations between two users).

 In the request, messages from other users will look like:

 ```json